jannecederberg/jannecederberg.github.io/_posts/2015-05-03-getting-postal-codes-for-finnish-addresses.md

 Which should simply print: *70260*

+You can also search only for the postal code of a city/community, for example:

+{% highlight bash %}
+python postinumerot.py Jyväskylä
+{% endhighlight %}

+which will print the postal code of the city center, in this case: *[40100][40100]*

 ## Making the script executable

-To make your script executable and hence to not have to type in <kbd>python</kbd> at the beginning of the command every time, you can run this command:
+To make your script executable (on Linux/MacOSX) and hence to not have to type in `python` at the beginning of the command every time, you can run this command:

 {% highlight bash %}
 chmod u+x postinumerot.py